Economy of Istanbul: Financial sector

 Bankalar Caddesi (Banks Street), historically named "Voyvoda Yolu" (Voivode Road) as mentioned in the 17th century Seyahatnâme of Evliya Çelebi, was Istanbul's financial centre during the Ottoman period.
 Completed in 1892, the Ottoman Bank headquarters is seen at left.

 Istanbul has always been the "financial capital" of Turkey, even after Ankara became the new political capital in 1923.
 The opening of specific markets in the city during the 1980s further strengthened this status.
 Inaugurated at the beginning of 1986, the Istanbul Stock Exchange (ISE) is the sole securities market of Turkey, established to provide trading in equities, right coupons, Government bonds, Treasury bills, revenue sharing certificates, bonds issued by the Privatization Administration and corporate bonds, and to carry out overnight transactions.

 In 1993 the ISE decided on gold market liberalization, and in 1995 the Istanbul Gold Exchange was established, which ended the gold bullion imports monopoly of the Turkish Central Bank and transferred it to the private sector members of the gold exchange.

-Levent, Maslak and Şişli financial districts are home to the headquarters of Turkey's largest companies and banks, as well as the local headquarters of global giants of the financial sector such as Citibank, Merrill Lynch, J. P. Morgan, HSBC, ABN Amro, Fortis, ING Bank, BNP Paribas, Société Générale, Banca di Roma, UniCredit, WestLB, Deutsche Bank, Commerzbank, Milli Reasürans, VHV Reasürans and many others.
-Both Levent and Maslak have a constantly growing and changing dynamic skyline with several new skyscraper projects being proposed, approved and initiated every year.
+Levent, Maslak and Şişli financial districts are home to the headquarters of Turkey's largest companies and banks, as well as the local headquarters of Citibank, Merrill Lynch, J. P. Morgan, HSBC, ABN Amro, Fortis, ING Bank, BNP Paribas, Société Générale, Banca di Roma, UniCredit, WestLB, Deutsche Bank, Commerzbank, Milli Reasürans and VHV Reasürans.
+Both Levent and Maslak have several new skyscraper projects being proposed, approved and initiated every year.